 “You never expect to win, you hope you do, but, wow.
 It’s big for us.
 It’s validation to our investors.
 It’s a huge compliment to Syzygy’s team and all the hard work we’ve done.
 This is the proof point we are on the right track to decarbonizing the future.”Said Syzygy Plasmonics Co-Founder and CEO Trevor Best

-The challenge of reducing energy consumption to produce power and promoting clean energy development is daunting.
+Reducing energy consumption to produce power and promoting clean energy development is daunting.
 The idea of harnessing wind energy has been around for a long time and is still being pursued today.
 But there are so many other areas where this technology can be applied.
-It may inspire others to continue innovating, maybe even in ways we haven’t yet imagined.
+It may inspire others to innovate, even in ways we haven’t yet imagined.